the-exterminators/error-annihilator/README.md

 The Exteriminators proudly present their Project for Software Engineering 2 at Management Center Innsbruck, # Digital Business and Software Engineering Class of 2021.

+Our Project-Application is a Bug and Defect Tracking Ticketing System, which would not only allow users to create, assign and solve tickets, but also manage projects (for ticket categorization), manage users and much more.

+Feel free to check out our ticketing system to your heart's content.
+Please keep in mind, we are currently connecting to a cloud-based SQL Instance for Data persistence.
+Once that is shutdown the Database would have to be run locally and the database connection credentials would need to be adapted accordingly in src/main/resources/application.properties

 # No matter which OS you're running (Unix, Linux, Windows) please make sure to have the following Pre-requisites installed and ready (Path environment Variables set, etc.)

 1. Java JDK 17 or higher